Affine Lie algebras and a conditioned space-time Brownian motion in an affine Weyl chamber: A conditioned space-time Brownian motion

-\end{lem} \begin{proof} Suppose lemma \ref{Wonpt} is true.
-It implies in particular that we need to prove only one of the two identities.
+\end{lem} \begin{proof} Lemma \ref{Wonpt} implies in particular that we need to prove only one of the two identities.
 Let us prove the second one.
 Actually lemma \ref{Wonpt} implies that for $\alpha\in\Pi$ such that $s_\alpha(X_T)=0$

 which implies that

 Then lemma follows from the fact that